dotnet/corefx/Documentation/project-docs/glossary.md

 * **CLI** Command Line Interface --or-- Common Language Infastructure.
   * Command Line Interface: A tool that has no graphical interface and is intended to be used completely from a console/terminal.
+Also is commonly used as shorthand for the [.NET tooling][dotnet-tooling].
   * Common Language Infastructure: The [open specification][ECMA-355] that defines IL, how to store IL as binary (assemblies), and how the runtime works.
 AKA:
     [ECMA-355][ECMA-355].